harveyjones_600x400.png

 How has your experience impacted your life?

 What a change!
 In May 2009 I became Treasurer and Trustee for the charity and since then things have been fairly full on.
-Since 2009 I have visited Uganda twice a year most years, and have set up the website and various social media channels.
+Since 2009 I visited Uganda twice a year most years up to Covid, and have set up the website and various social media channels.
 In 2010 my wife and daughter came to Uganda with me, and they are now active supporters of the charity - my wife is now also a Trustee.
 Conversation at home is never too far away from Uganda.

-Since 2010, a lot of evenings and weekends have been spent involved with the back office operation of the charity.
+Since 2010, a lot of evenings and weekends have been spent involved with the back-office operation of the charity.
 Having returned from Uganda in February 2015, I cut my working week to 4 days so that I could spend every Friday working for the charity in an attempt to get more work done and to re-balance my evenings and weekends.
-This was a great help to the general running of the charity, and also helped develop relations between Tŷ Cariad Africa and all projects in Uganda that we support.
+This was a great help to the general running of the charity and also helped develop relations between Tŷ Cariad Africa and the project in Uganda.

 You said that you have left your job to spend more time working for Tŷ Cariad Africa, what is your work background?

-I have been working at the Driving Range Car Centre for the last 13 years both full time and part time, and have been responsible for the back office workings including accounts and VAT preparation, liaising with customers and service providers from many different walks of life, and much more.
+I had been working at the Driving Range Car Centre for 13 years up to 2016, both full time and part time, and was been responsible for the back office workings including accounts and VAT preparation, liaising with customers and service providers from many different walks of life, and much more.
 The role was varied and very enjoyable, and so I am used to dealing with many aspects of work – a jack of all trades and master of some I hope!

-What is the biggest challenge you face with more time being spent working for Tŷ Cariad Africa?
+What is the biggest challenge you faced with more time being spent working for Tŷ Cariad Africa?

 I suppose one of the biggest unanswered questions I have is “what will it look like”?
 If I had left my job in the motor trade and was setting up a garage, I know what it should look like, what the processes are and what “success” looks like and when it should start to be successful.
-With the charity I have a lot to learn – for example, I know my way around a computer and am fairly good when it comes to technical things, but I am now having to learn about Google Adwords, social media campaigns and planning.
+With the charity I had and still have a lot to learn – for example, I know my way around a computer and am fairly good when it comes to technical things, but was having to learn about Google Adwords, social media campaigns and fundraising and planning.

 What are your main goals for the next couple of years?

-The main focus for all the Trustees over this period is to increase the amount of regular giving that we receive – this is key to maintaining and sustaining the projects that we support.
-Currently we receive just over 40% of our ongoing project costs through regular giving.
+The main focus for all the Trustees is always to increase the amount of regular giving that we receive – this is key to maintaining and sustaining the projects that we support.
+Currently we receive just over 50% of our ongoing project costs through regular giving.
 We are aware that for us to increase our regular giving, we need to increase our supporters, and to do this we need to increase our audience.
-We will be looking at doing this through social media and most importantly, through face to face meetings and presentations, so if you are a member of a group or church or business and would like a presentation about who Tŷ Cariad Africa is and what it does, please get in touch.
+We always look at doing this through social media and most importantly, through face to face meetings and presentations, so if you are a member of a group or church or business and would like a presentation about who Tŷ Cariad Africa is and what it does, please get in touch.

 On a lighter note to end, what is your favourite song?